cooperaj/wow-armory-character/readme.txt

   seeking a solution.
 * The widget configuration will keep reseting your language choice to English.
 When making changes be sure to first re-choose your region and then choose your language if you do not wish english to be selected.
-* Multiple Armory widgets on one page will cause issue with the javascript.
+* Multiple Armory widgets on one page will cause issue with the administration pages javascript.
 For the time being I recommend using shortcodes if you need more then one character displayed on a page.
 * Profession completion bars do not show when configured to.

 == With Thanks ==